Agent-first command tree

 Results are not trapped in the terminal.
 The web interface can reflect agent changes in real time for review.

 HENGSHI CLI does not ship only a binary.
-It also ships the skills directory that predefines command entry points, help discovery order, dry-run checkpoints, and cross-domain transitions.
+It also ships the repo-managed skills directory that predefines command entry points, help discovery order, dry-run checkpoints, and cross-domain transitions.
 That lets both coding agents and persistent runtimes reuse the same BI runbook.

 Split complexity by resource domain